Undergraduate Policies and Procedures

 The second digit of the course number indicates the semester credit hour value of the course.
 A course is given semester credit hour values according to the number of hours per week the course meets; the typical course is three semester credit hours.
 The type of course (for example, lecture, laboratory, or seminar) and its meeting times determine the number of meetings per week and the length of each meeting.
 For additional information on semester credit hours, see policy.utdallas.edu/utdpp1090.

-A "V" in the second position of the course number denotes a variable credit-hour course.
-The online class schedule will specify the semester credit hours available for a variable course during any given semester.
+A "V" in the second position of the course number denotes a variable semester credit hour course.
+The online class schedule may specify the semester credit hours available for a variable course during any given semester.

 The final two digits give the course a unique number within a subject area.